1-70-140 Recruitment, Retention, and Hiring

 e.
 Emphasize the importance of maintaining confidentiality throughout the process;

-2. The search committee will fulfill the responsibilities and expectations as communicated from the appointing authority.
+2. Fulfill the responsibilities and expectations as communicated from the appointing authority.
 Such responsibilities may include any combination of the following duties:

 a.
-Review the position description, when requested to do so, developed by the appointing authority and providing any feedback or suggested changes for finalization by the appointing authority;
+Review the position description, when requested to do so, developed by the appointing authority, and provide any feedback or suggested changes for finalization by the appointing authority;

 b.
 Develop a recruitment plan and advertising/marketing strategies to ensure a diverse, robust, qualified pool of applicants;

 c.
 Work with HR to determine the appropriate length of recruitment period based on the organizational level of the position, advertising lead time, and needs of the department.

-3. The search committee will forward to the appointing authority a list of final candidates.
+3. Forward to the appointing authority a list of final candidates.
 If one of these candidates is not hired, the appointing authority will:

 a. refer the search back to the search committee to bring forth additional candidates from the existing pool; or